robenkleene/development-references/visual-studio-code/visual-studio-code-window-management.md

 - `⌘K ⌘←` / `⌘K ⌘↑` / `⌘K ⌘→` / `⌘K ⌘↓`: Focus left / top / bottom / right editor
 - `^⌘←` / `^⌘→`: Move a split left / right
 - `⇧⌘[` / `⇧⌘]`: Switch tabs and splits

-There's no shortcut to close splits, but "View: Single Column Editor Layout" is a command that does this.

 ## Explorer